JacobKnittle/osticket-prerequisites/README.md

 </p>

 12.)
 Some of the extensions we need are not enabled so go back to IIS, sites -> Default -> osTicket.
-Double click on the PHP manager -> enable or disable an extension and then enable php_imap.dll, php_intl.dll, and php_opcache.dll.
+Double-click on the PHP manager -> enable or disable an extension and then enable php_imap.dll, php_intl.dll, and php_opcache.dll.

 <img width="506" alt="image" src="https://github.com/JacobKnittle/osticket-prerequisites/assets/124555008/ccdf6321-22f5-41a9-84ca-d5267e00678c">